-- Approved Bidders are required to be independent of one another (as defined in Section 6.6.2 Bidder Relationships section under Auction Rules).
-Applicants must highlight to the Commission any direct or indirect cross-ownership of 5% or more with any other Licensed Network Operators in Nigeria in order for the Commission to be confident of the independence of Approved Bidders - ii) Applicants must provide a confirmation, using the prequalification templates, that the IBD has been deposited in the designated account using the bid deposit payment template.
+- i) Approved Bidders are required to be independent of one another (as defined in S e c t i o n 6 .
+6 .
+2 Bidder Relationships section under Auction Rules).
+Applicants must highlight to the Commission any direct or indirect cross-ownership of 5 % or more with any other Licensed Network Operators in Nigeria in order for the Commission to be confident of the independence of Approved Bidders.
+Applicants are required to submit certified true copies of documents duly filed with the company registry establishing their shareholding structure. - ii) Applicants must provide a confirmation, using the prequalification templates, that the IBD has been deposited in the designated account using the bid deposit payment template.